Emmagitlab/Project/hw6/readme.txt

 0. You need to use the newest version of mongoDB to test the following query q1.js and q2.js
-   You can also use the mongoDB online terminal to test these querys.
+   You can also use the mongoDB online terminal to test these querys: copy the .js files to online terminal and execute as following.

 1. To test q1.js you can use the command line:
    > mongo